Here you will find all the information you will need to carry out your Race Marshall Duties .

 Firstly a big thank you for volunteering your time to be be a race marshall at our events.
 With out you guys the hundreds of racers that turn up to race simply would not be able to.
 Although being a Marshal carries with it some responsibility in keeping the riders safe from harm and danger it can also be one of the most rewarding, getting up close to the action and being engaged with the riders as they come past you in some of the best view points not available to the ordinary spectator.

 We hope this guide will make your time more rewarding and enjoyable as part of our race day team.
 As marshalling is on a volunteer basis we can only pay towards your out of pocket expenses and we also provide a packed lunch and drinks for your services.
-We pay £35 per day in cash on Sunday after racing has finished.
-We are also offering a marshall Hoodie for all marshals signing up for 4 rounds or more.
+We pay £45 per day in cash on Sunday after racing has finished.
+At Nationals this will be £60 as its a slightly longer day.

 Your specific responsibilities will include:

 Ensuring that spectators and any Media stay in designated areas and off the course at all times.
-Ensure that nobody enters the ‘B’ zones whatsoever, is below the course tape on steep corners and is always on the high side.
-Media do not position themselves in harms way or in a position that may break a riders concentration, any flash lenses are pointed so as not to blind a rider.
-Anyone found should be addressed and asked to move, if they refuse please contact the Head Marshall who will come and deal with the situation.
+Ensure that nobody enters the ‘B’ zones whatsoever, or below the course tape on steep corners and are always on the high side of the track.
+Media personel do not position themselves in harms way or in a position that may break a riders concentration, any flash lenses are not pointed so as not to blind a rider.
+Anyone found should be addressed and asked to move, if they refuse please contact the Head Marshall who will come and deal with any situation.

 A full Marshall Radio check will be carried out before a course will go ‘Live’ “Marshall 2 in position” and so on .

 Once Practise is underway